eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 + Help developers, marketers, and product managers understand how to access, implement, and rigorously evaluate and optimise ML-based interventions.
 + Working with Big Data, ML, AI.
 Keras, TensorFlow, Python, Redshift, S3, Spark, Random Forests and Vowpal Wabbit
 + Strong hands-on experience with at least one of the main stream deep learning frameworks such ***TensorFlow, PyTorch, BLVC Caffe, Theano***
++ skill set:
+	- Building descriptive or predictive models using Python, PySpark, Spark ML, Scala
+	- Building and deploying models in a Big Data environment; comfort with using Hive, MapReduce, Kafka, Spark Streaming, Spark SQL, JavaScript, Sqoop to run data processing tasks
+	- Building AI/ML models using techniques such as Regressions, Random Forest, Gradient boosting, neural networks, such as ANN/CNN, Hidden Markov, NLP, SVM, Bayesian techniques, etc.
+	- Experience in a Linux computing environment and use of command-line tools including knowledge of shells.
+Python scripting for automating common tasks is a plus
+	- Working knowledge of AIML packages such as Keras, Theano, TensorFlow.
+Software such as H2O is a plus
+	- Working knowledge of cloud infrastructures such as AWS, Azure or GCP is a plus
++ skill set:
+	- Drawing on recent advances in Deep Imitation Learning and Deep Reinforcement Learning, covariant.ai is developing AI software that makes it easy for robots to learn new, complex skills.
+	- As a part of a rapidly growing startup, you will have the rare opportunity to build and develop software that mimics human behavior without the help of engineers, while also growing and developing your own skills and passions as the company expands.
+Join us on an exciting journey as we bring the latest breakthroughs in artificial intelligence to the future of robotics.
+	- Work side-by-side with the top talent in industry and academia in the field of AI + robotics.
+	- Implement mission-critical software in a reliable and sustainable manner.
+	- Evolve best practices for traditional software development to address the needs of cyber-physical systems and deep-learning-based software -- including scalability, maintainability, and security.
+	- Collaborate with and support a diverse team, which includes software engineers, mechanical and electrical engineers, roboticists, and ML researchers.
 + machine learning:
 	- Develop backend services and infrastructure to expand our answer engine to support 10M+ documents and 100K+ QPS
 	- Ship web applications and APIs using Python, Flask, MongoDB, MySQL, Lucene, Spark, React, Go, and/or TensorFlow